-Mold Remediation that doesn’t provide Capital Improvement (remove affected items without replacing e.g.drywall) is subject to sales tax.
+Mold Remediation that doesn’t provide Capital Improvement (remove affected items without replacing e.g., drywall) is subject to sales tax.
 Eradicator suggests that if a mold remediation company suggests that the mold removal service is nontaxable (when it is) to be aware of their intentions.
-The likely conclusion is that if the mold company is suggesting not paying sales tax then there is a good possibility they may not be reporting their income to the state and are willing to provide unscrupulous workmanship.
-More importantly the remediation of your property may be written off as an necessary upkeep to your investment therefore as a property owner there is no benefit in not paying taxes for this service.
+The likely conclusion is that if the mold company is suggesting not paying sales tax, then there is a good possibility, they may not be reporting their income to the state and are willing to provide unscrupulous workmanship.
+More importantly the remediation of your property may be written off as a necessary upkeep to your investment therefore as a property owner there is no benefit in not paying taxes for this service.

 The first floor of my home was flooded and now requires mold removal.
 Are mold removal services subject to tax?
 Answer- Yes.
 Mold removal services (e.g., spraying of walls to treat mold) are repairing or servicing real property and as such the charges are subject to tax.

 Mold Remediation that provides Capital Improvement:

 Mold remediation that removes and replace the affected items is not subject to sales tax.
 Once your property is restored and upgraded this is seen as a capital improvement and is exempt from New Jersey sales tax.
 An example of this is removing the affected items then replacing these building materials with a new wall, gutters, and/or sidings.
 A Certificate of Exemption should be provided to the mold contractor so that sales tax is not charged, and a record of proof is available for all parties involved.
 The Certificate of Exempt Capital Improvement may be downloaded from the State of New Jersey Department of Treasury.